merelkaemper/MSc-Thesis-main/README.md

 # Code Files for MSc Thesis
 ## Predicting Delayed Trajectories Using Network Features: A Study on the Dutch Railway Network
-Name & student nr.: Merel Kämper (15137015)
+Name & student number: Merel Kämper (15137015)

 Date: June 2024

-University of Amsterdam, Information Studies: Data Science track
+University of Amsterdam, Information Studies: Data Science

 ## Layout
 Two different branches are created for this research: